 Home Equity Loans.
-At December 31, 2023, home equity loans totaled \$57.5 million.
-Our home equity loans and lines of credit are generally secured by the borrower's principal residence.
+At December 31, 2024, home equity loans totaled \$71.3 million.
+Our home equity loans and lines of credit are generally secured by a junior lien on the borrower's principal residence.
 The maximum amount of a home equity loan or line of credit is generally 85% of the appraised value of a borrower's real estate collateral less the amount of any prior mortgages or related liabilities.
 Home equity loans and lines of credit are approved with both fixed and adjustable interest rates, which we determine based upon market conditions.
 Such loans are fully amortized over the life of the loan.
 Generally, the maximum term for home equity loans is 20 years.